koaning/embetter/README.md

 from sklearn.linear_model import LogisticRegression

-from embetter.grab import ColumnGrabber from embetter.vision import ImageLoader, TimmEncoder
+from embetter.grab import ColumnGrabber from embetter.vision import ImageLoader from embetter.multi import ClipEncoder

 # This pipeline grabs the `img_path` column from a dataframe
 # then it grabs the image paths and turns them into `PIL.Image` objects